Information about Region

 Living in Vienna

-Covering an area of 415 m2, the city of Vienna stretches from the foothills of the Vienna Woods in the west and the Danube in the north to the edge of the Marchfeld, the Danube meadows and the Vienna Basin in the east and south.
-The green areas make up about half of the city area.
+Covering an area of 415 km², the city of Vienna stretches from the foothills of the Vienna Woods (Wienerwald) in the west and the Danube in the north, to the edge of the Marchfeld, the Danube meadows (Donau-Auen) and the Vienna Basin (Wiener Becken) in the east and south.
+Green spaces make up about half of the city’s area.

-280 imperial parks and gardens enrich the cityscape.
-In spring, 400 rose varieties bloom just in the Volksgarten alone.
-The local recreation areas Prater, Vienna Woods and Lobau lure to walks, excursions, hikes and bike tours.
-Vienna has a total of 2’000 green spaces.
+Vienna has about 2,000 green spaces.
+There are 280 parks and gardens that enrich the cityscape.
+In spring, 400 varieties of roses bloom in the Volksgarten alone.
+The local recreation areas Prater, Vienna Woods, and Lobau invite people to walks, excursions, hikes, and bike tours.

 Infrastructure in and around Vienna

-The main station is connected to the public transport system by the U1 and the station Wien-Meidling by the U6.
+Wien Hauptbahnhof is also connected to the Vienna public transport system by the subway line U1, trams and buses

-Westbahnhof Wien: The Wiener Westbahnhof, also called BahnhofCity, is the Viennese terminus of all Regional Express trains and the Westbahn.
-The Vienna Airport Lines airport bus runs at 30-minute intervals and stops at Europaplatz, in front of the station.
+Wien Westbahnhof (The Vienna West Train Station), is the terminus of all Regional Express trains and the Westbahn (Western Railway).
+Additionally, the Vienna Airport Lines airport bus, which runs at 30-minute intervals, stops in front of the station at Europaplatz.

-The public transport of Vienna satisfies all wishes.
-With a total of 161 underground, tram and bus lines, locals and visitors are brought from A to B at short intervals by the Wiener Linien.
-The subways run daily from around 5:00 am to around midnight, while trams and buses usually stop earlier.
-On Fridays, Saturdays and before public holidays, the subways run continuously, and there are additional night buses during these nights.
+Wiener Linien, the public transport authority of Vienna, satisfies all mobility needs with a total of 161 subway, tram and bus lines that take locals and visitors quickly from A to B in short intervals.
+The subways run daily from approximately 5:00 am to midnight while trams and buses usually stop earlier.
+On Fridays, Saturdays and before public holidays, the subways run continuously, and there are additional night buses at these times.

-Tickets are available in the Wiener Linien Online-Shop, via the Wiener Linien Ticket-App, at ticket machines and in most Viennese tobacconists.
-Since January 1, 2018, tickets are not being sold by the bus drivers anymore.
+Tickets are available in the Wiener Linien Online-Shop, via the Wiener Linien Ticket-App, at ticket machines aand at most Viennese Tabak Trafik (tobacconists).

 More information on ticket types and prices can be found here.